 Grants to Texas government agencies to support activities that benefit low to medium-income communities.
+Applicants are required to publish a public notice prior to submitting a grant application.
 Funding may be used for initiatives that enhance housing, improve living conditions, and increase economic opportunities for financially disadvantaged populations as well as to support emergency public health hazards.
 Priority will be given to activities that focus on the areas of community development, economic development, rural health, and rural housing to support workforce development.

 Objectives of the TxCDBG Program:

 1. To improve public facilities to meet basic human needs, principally for low-to-moderate income persons;

 2. To improve housing conditions, principally for persons of low-to-moderate income;

 3. To expand economic opportunities by creating or retaining jobs, principally for low-to-moderate income persons; and

 4. To provide assistance and public facilities to eliminate conditions hazardous to the public health and of an emergency nature

 Planning and Capacity Building applications may request funds for up to three of the following elements:

 GrantWatch ID#: 148168

 The maximum grant request for CPC Fund applications is based on population, as described in the table on page 6 of Guidelines, in Supporting Documents, below.